KasparEtter/ef1p/pages/email/email.md

 If you perform the above steps, you'll find that almost all information is [redacted for privacy](https://en.wikipedia.org/wiki/Domain_privacy).
-This practice has become the norm rather than the exception and there is a [proposal to abolish the WHOIS system](https://en.wikipedia.org/wiki/WHOIS#ICANN_proposal_to_abolish_WHOIS) as we know it altogether.
+This practice has become the norm rather than the exception, and there is a [proposal to abolish the WHOIS system](https://en.wikipedia.org/wiki/WHOIS#ICANN_proposal_to_abolish_WHOIS) as we know it altogether.
 And even if you do get a useful answer, the provided information might not be trustworthy since domain registrars don't verify their customers.

-You might be tempted to simply enter the domain in a web browser but this is dangerous because you might get infected with malware.
+You might be tempted to simply enter the domain in a web browser, but this is dangerous because you might get infected with malware.
 You also don't learn anything by doing so:
-Any website can look like the legitimate website and any website can [redirect your browser](https://en.wikipedia.org/wiki/URL_redirection) to the legitimate website.
+Any website can look like the legitimate website, and any website can [redirect your browser](https://en.wikipedia.org/wiki/URL_redirection) to the legitimate website.
 The only way to be quite certain that a domain belongs to a given company is when the connection is secured with an [extended-validation certificate](https://en.wikipedia.org/wiki/Extended_Validation_Certificate) before any redirects occur.
 Unfortunately, [domain-validated certificates](https://en.wikipedia.org/wiki/Domain-validated_certificate)
-are much more common nowadays and many browsers hide the name of the owner even if this information is present in the certificate.
+are much more common nowadays, and many browsers hide the name of the owner even if this information is present in the certificate.
 In summary, you should be vigilant even if the domain looks trustworthy.